-When extreme weather comes to UBC Vancouver, Municipal Services in Building Operations is responsible for managing snow and ice within the Vancouver campus.
+When extreme weather comes to UBC Vancouver, Municipal Services is responsible for managing snow and ice within the Vancouver campus.
 The roads around UBC (Marine Drive), approaching UBC (University Boulevard from Wesbrook Mall to Blanca Street) and West 16th Avenue from Blanca Street to Marine Drive are maintained by The Mainroad Group under contract with the Provincial Government of BC.

 The weather at UBC can be unpredictable—as UBC has its own micro climate which can be quite different from lower lying areas.
 Custom weather feeds are monitored to get accurate predictions of what’s coming and how we need to respond in order to make the campus as safe as possible, as soon as possible.